AY2425S2-CS2103-W11-2/tp/docs/UserGuide.md

 title: User Guide
 ---

-InternHive (IH) is a **desktop app for managing your industry contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+InternHive (IH) is a **desktop app targeting students for managing your industry contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, InternHive can get your contact management tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}